 While the beef is browning, finely chop the celery, onion and carrot.
 (I use a food processor for this.)
-Add the chopped vegetables to the pot with pinch of salt and pepper and a little extra olive oil if required.
+Remove any remaining beef from the pot and add the chopped vegetables with pinch of salt and pepper and a little extra olive oil if required.
 Cook down for about 10 minutes until soft.

 Slice the garlic, then add to the vegetables along with the rosemary and bay leaves and cook for a minute or two.
 Add the tomato paste and stir to combine.
 Add the balsamic vinegar, whole anchovy fillets and red wine, and let the liquid reduce slightly.
 Add the chilli flakes and tinned tomatoes and rinse out the tins with a little splash of water to get all that tomato juice.

 Return the beef, pancetta and any resting juices to the pot.
 Give everything a good stir, poking down the meat so it’s just covered with the liquid.
 Bring to a bubble, then pop a lid on and transfer to the oven.
 Cook at 300F / 150C for 3 hours, giving it a stir halfway through if you happen to be around.